Freddsle/BI_2021_Python/python_homework/iter_practice/README.md

 # Practise with iterators in Python

 1. Generetor `fasta_reader`.
-    Takes as input the path to the FASTA file and outputs pairs sequence id and sequence in turn.
+    Takes as input the path to the FASTA file and outputs pairs sequence id and sequence in turn.\
     Args:
-        file_path: Path to the FASTA file.
+        - file_path: Path to the FASTA file.
     Yields:
-        seq_id, sequence.
+        - seq_id, sequence.\
     Test print in `if __name__ == '__main__` block - read fasta file from data folder.
 Print type of fasta_reader object.
 Print seq ID and first 50 letter of sequence for each sequence.

-2. class AASequenceChanger:
+2. class AASequenceChanger:\

-    Read a file with amino acid sequnces and make deletion, substitutions and insertions during iteration.
+    Read a file with amino acid sequnces and make deletion, substitutions and insertions during iteration. \

-    If the file is end, then the iteration continues from its beginning.
+    If the file is end, then the iteration continues from its beginning.\
     Any change in the sequence occurs with a probability of 50%.
-Which change will occur is chosen randomly.
+Which change will occur is chosen randomly.\

-    Contain methods:
+    Contains methods:

     - `__init__` - Create AASequenceChanger object.
 Read file from path and add all sequences to list self.text.\
-        Args:\
-            file_path: Path to the FASTA file with amino acid sequnces.\
+        Args: \t file_path: Path to the FASTA file with amino acid sequnces.\
-        Return:\
-            nothing.
+        Return: \t nothing.

     - `__next__` - Return next element from self.text - list with AA sequnces.
 Newer stops iteration.
 When elements end, then the iteration continues from its beginning.\
         Return:\
-            string: string with altered amino acid sequence.
+            - string: string with altered amino acid sequence.

     - `random_changes` - Make random change in sequence with 50% probability for each letter.\
         Return:
-            new_seq: string with altered amino acid sequence.
+            - new_seq: string with altered amino acid sequence.

     - `make_deletion` - Remove an amino acid from a sequence.
 Take one letter from `random_changes`.
 Return empty string for this.

     - `make_substitution` - Replaces an amino acid in a sequence with a random amino acid.
 Take one letter from `random_changes`.
 Return random letter for this.
-        Return:
-            string: randomly selected letter from AA_ALPHABET.
+        Return: \t string: randomly selected letter from AA_ALPHABET.

     - `make_insertion` - Insert a random amino acid in a sequence.
 Take one letter from `random_changes`.
 Return random letter and initial letter for this.
-        Return:
-            string: initial letter plus randomly selected letter from AA_ALPHABET.
+        Return: \t string: initial letter plus randomly selected letter from AA_ALPHABET.

     - `read_sequences` - Takes as input the path to the FASTA file and outputs list with sequence.\
         Args:\